cobwebch/external_import/Documentation/Administration/Index.rst

 --------------

-To start inserting data from an external source into your TYPO3 CMS tables, you must first extend their TCA with a specific syntax, with some general information and specific information for each column.
-Obviously you can also create new tables and put your data in there.
+To start inserting data from an external source into your TYPO3 CMS tables, you must first extend their TCA with a specific syntax.
+This syntax is comprised of 3 parts:

+- general information
+- specific information for each column where data will be stored
+- so-called "additional fields" which are read from the external source, but not saved

 This chapter describes all possible configuration options.
 For each property, a step or a more general scope is mentioned to help